SumoLogic/sumologic-documentation/docs/security/cloud-infrastructure-security/cloud-infrastructure-security-for-aws.md

 1. Scroll down to the **Parameters** section.
 1. In **1.
 Sumo Logic Configuration**, you can accept the defaults. <br/>If fields are missing, or you need to change them, do the following:
       * **Deploy to Organization (All Accounts)**.
 Select **Yes** to deploy to all accounts in your AWS organization, or select **No** to deploy only to your account.
       * **Sumo Logic deployment location**.
-Choose the geographic location of the deployment: au, ca, de, eu, jp, us2, us1, in, or fed.
+Choose the geographic location of the deployment: au, ca, de, eu, jp, us2, us1, in, kr, or fed.
 For information about Sumo Logic deployment locations, see [API Authentication, Endpoints, and Security](/docs/api/getting-started/).
       * **Sumo Logic access ID**.
 Enter the Sumo Logic console access ID, which you received when you created the [access key](/docs/manage/security/access-keys/).
       * **Sumo Logic access key**.
 Enter your Sumo Logic access key.
 Retrieve this from your Sumo Logic account.
       * **Sumo Logic organization ID**.
 Enter your Sumo Logic organization ID, which you can find in the Sumo Logic console, under [Account](/docs/get-started/account-settings-preferences).